rust-lang/rust-by-example/src/conversion/from_into.md

 ## `Into`

 The [`Into`] trait is simply the reciprocal of the `From` trait.
-That is, if you have implemented the `From` trait for your type, `Into` will call it when necessary.
+It defines how to convert a type into another type.

-Using the `Into` trait will typically require specification of the type to convert into as the compiler is unable to determine this most of the time.
+Calling `into()` typically requires us to specify the result type as the compiler is unable to determine this most of the time.
-However this is a small trade-off considering we get the functionality for free.

 ```rust,editable
 use std::convert::Into;